 0613-14 COMPILING AN INSPECTION REPORT

-Each inspection report will have a cover letter, cover page, summary of findings, report details, and attachments as described in this section.
+Each inspection report will have a cover letter, cover page, summary of findings (if applicable, report details, and attachments as described in this section.
 A table of contents is optional.
 Once CIPIMS is fully deployed, it is expected that inspection reports in the required format will be generated by CIPIMS.
 The following additional guidance applies:

 • Construction supplemental inspection results must also reflect the additional guidance provided in Appendix C;